integration

 Can Anna handle new-patient insurance verification?

 Anna collects the insurance carrier name, plan type, group number, and subscriber information from new patients during the intake conversation.
 She does not perform real-time eligibility verification — that requires a clearinghouse integration (such as Dentrix's built-in eEligibility) and is outside the scope of the phone answering function.
-The structured insurance data Anna captures is written to the Dentrix appointment so your front-office team can complete eligibility verification before the appointment date.
+The structured insurance data Anna captures is texted to your front-office team so they can enter it and complete eligibility verification before the appointment date.

 How long does setup take for a HIPAA-required practice?

-See how Anna answers a new-patient call, captures intake, and writes the appointment into Dentrix in a live demo.
-We will walk through the BAA, the HIPAA configuration, and your practice's specific scheduling rules so you know exactly what you are signing up for.
+See how Anna answers a new-patient call, captures intake, books the appointment, and texts your front desk the details in a live demo.
+We will walk through current HIPAA/BAA status and your practice's specific scheduling rules so you know exactly what you are signing up for.